Good podcast

 How Bachman Turner Overdrive?s inside joke became a hit song

 By the time Bachman Turner Overdrive were ready to record their third album, Not Fragile, Randy Bachman had sent demo tapes to almost two dozen record labels, all met with rejection letters.
 Finally, a twist of fate led to inking a contract with Mercury Records?but they were told they were one song short of ?that magic element? the label thought they needed for the album.
 In this episode of the Behind The Song podcast, find out how ?You Ain?t Seen Nothing Yet? was begrudgingly added to the track listing and became a number one smash for B.T.O. even though Randy Bachman had intended for the song to be nothing more than a brotherly inside joke!
 Learn more about your ad choices.
-Visit megaphone.fm/adchoices
+Visit podcastchoices.com/adchoices

 2023-09-20